GenLabsAI/DecaEditor/VOID_CODEBASE_GUIDE.md

 ### Writing Files Inner Workings
-When Void wants to change your code, it just writes to a text model.
-This means all you need to know to write to a file is its URI - you don't have to load it, save it, etc. There are some annoying background URI/model things to think about to get this to work, but we handled them all in `voidModelService`.
+When Deca wants to change your code, it just writes to a text model.
+This means all you need to know to write to a file is its URI - you don't have to load it, save it, etc. There are some annoying background URI/model things to think about to get this to work, but we handled them all in `DecaModelService`.

-### Void Settings Inner Workings
+### Deca Settings Inner Workings
-We have a service `voidSettingsService` that stores all your Void settings (providers, models, global Void settings, etc).
-Imagine this as an implicit dependency for any of the core Void services:
+We have a service `DecaSettingsService` that stores all your Deca settings (providers, models, global Deca settings, etc).
+Imagine this as an implicit dependency for any of the core Deca services:

 <div align="center">
 	<img width="800" src="https://github.com/user-attachments/assets/9f3cb68c-a61b-4810-8429-bb90b992b3fa">